nephila/django-html5-appcache/docs/source/configuration.rst

 *Default*: ``[]``

+.. setting:: HTML5_APPCACHE_NETWORK_URL

 HTML5_APPCACHE_NETWORK_URL
 ==========================

 You can exclude specific url from being cached by using this parameter.
-Urls will be excluded by cached urls and set in the **network** section.
+Urls will be excluded by cached urls and set in the **NETWORK** section of the manifest.

 *Default*: ``[]``

+.. setting:: HTML5_APPCACHE_FALLBACK_URL

 HTML5_APPCACHE_FALLBACK_URL
 ===========================

-It's possible to provide a dictionary of urls to be included in the fallback section.
+It's possible to provide a dictionary of urls to be included in the **FALLBACK** section.
 Key is the *original* url, value is the *fallback* url.

 *Default*: ``{}``

+.. setting:: HTML5_APPCACHE_OVERRIDE_URLCONF

 HTML5_APPCACHE_OVERRIDE_URLCONF
 ===============================